ekabardinsky/skype_sync_boot/README.md

 # skype_sync_boot

-Skype sync bot help you to listen messages in skype and resend them into the slack.
+Skype sync bot help you to listen messages in skype and resend them into the slack/skype.
 I don't care why do you need that, but this bot can do that.

 #### Steps to get sync bot configured:
 * Create/configure `integrations.json` to point up which messages should gone to the slack (`from`: skype id for regular user or chat name)